graphql/graphiql/README.md

 - `onEditOperationName`: an optional function which will be called when the operation name to be executed changes.

-- onToggleDocs: an optional function which will be called when the docs will be toggled.
+- `onToggleDocs`: an optional function which will be called when the docs will be toggled.
 The argument to the function will be a boolean whether the docs are now open or closed.